Go Back

 Step 7

-• Once you are satisfied that your paella is done, garnish with scallions and parsley, and serve immediately.
+• Once you are satisfied that your paella is done, garnish with green onions and parsley, and serve immediately.